andrii1890/erigon/README.md

     Caplin's Usage

-       Caplin is be enabled by default. to disable it and enable the Engine API, use the --externalcl flag. from that point on, an external Consensus Layer will not be need anymore.
+       Caplin is be enabled by default. to disable it and enable the Engine API, use the --externalcl flag. from that point on, an external Consensus Layer will be need.

        Caplin also has an archivial mode for historical states and blocks. it can be enabled through the --caplin.archive flag.
 In order to enable the caplin's Beacon API, the flag --beacon.api=<namespaces> must be added. e.g: -- beacon.api=beacon,builder,config,debug,node,validator,lighthouse will enable all endpoints.

     **NOTE: Caplin is not staking-ready so aggregation endpoints are still to be implemented.
 Additionally enabling the Beacon API will lead to a 6 GB higher RAM usage.

-    ArchiveNode Ethereum Mainnet: 3.1TB (October 2024) and FullNode: 1.5TB (October 2024)
+    ArchiveNode Ethereum Mainnet: 3.0TB (May 2025) and FullNode: 1.7TB (May 2025)

 ## Hardware Requirements